zhengkyl/qrframe/README.md

 - Customize appearance:
   - Choose any preset, customize or even create a new one from scratch via code editor.
-  - Define arbitrary ui parameters in code
+  - Define arbitrary UI parameters in code
-  - Supports SVG (string) and PNG (canvas)
+  - Supports SVG and PNG
   - All code runs _directly_ in browser in a web worker with no restrictions.
+    - There is no sandbox, whitelist, blacklist, or anything besides a 5s timeout to stop infinite loops.
+    - Generated SVGs are not sanitized.
+This is an impossible task and attempting it breaks perfectly fine SVGs, makes debugging harder, and adds latency to previewing changes.
+    - These should be non-issues, but even if you copy-and-paste and run malware there's no secrets to leak.

 ## Use existing presets